TheDeathlyCow/thermoo-patches/README.md

 | `thermoo-patches:heat_vulnerability`     | Doubles the amount of heating that affected entities receive from warm temperature changes.                                       |
 | `thermoo-patches:extra_heat_resistance`  | Gives affected entities 50% resistance to warm temperature changes                                                                |

+Some powers are provided under the name space `thermoo-patches-origins-patch`.
+These powers should be considered internal to Thermoo Patches and are not a stable API.
+However, you may copy them into your own datapacks under the terms of the GNU LGPL.

 | Predicate ID                 | Description                                                                                                       |
 |------------------------------|-------------------------------------------------------------------------------------------------------------------|
 | `thermoo-patches:can_freeze` | Whether the target is affected by negative temperature effects from cold (use instead of `frostiful:can_freeze`). |